-Dr Richard Quilliam is senior lecturer in Environmental Biology, with research interests in agroecology, environmental pathogen ecology, conflicting ecosystem services, sustainable agriculture & aquaculture, and sustainable disease & waste management.
+Dr Richard Quilliam is senior lecturer in Environmental Biology, with research interests in water quality and sanitation, environmental pathogen ecology, conflicting ecosystem services, sustainable agriculture & aquaculture, and sustainable disease & waste management.
 His work adopts methods and theories from both the natural & social sciences and employs both qualitative & participatory approaches with a significant level of engagement with local communities.

 A long and dusty day of fieldwork in Sierra Leone, West Africa (January 2016).